riyanshiag/Data-Analysis-with-python/README.md

 # Data-Analysis-with-python
-Embark on a comprehensive journey into data analytics with Python, leveraging the powerful capabilities of Pandas and Numpy.Guided exercises for 6 different problem statements solving real-world data problems to come up with conclusions.
+Guided exercises for 6 different problem statements solving real-world data problems to come up with conclusions leveraging the powerful capabilities of Pandas and Numpy.

 **Exercise 1:Data Sorting and Filtering:**